BACK TO HOME PAGE

 HOW I WORK

-In June 2012 I added a Nikon D800 full frame 36mp camera with several Nikkor and Zeiss lenses
+In June 2012 I added a Nikon D800e full frame 36mp camera with several Nikkor and Zeiss lenses (I RECENTLY SOLD MY NIKON EQUIPMENT ~ and rely on my Sony Mirrorless system).

 I have not shot a roll of film since April 2003, and have shot digital exclusively since then.
 For those that are interested, it is easy to see which images were shot with film, and which were digital capture.
 All Images with the prefix "S", such as S100. were shot with film.
 The "S" stands for "Scan".
 Digital capture images have the prefix"D", such as D100.
 "D" obviously stands for "Digital".

-ATTENTION: We got power to our home on May 1, 2013.
-Six months after Sandy!
+ATTENTION: We got power to our home on May 1, 2013, six months after Sandy!
+We are back home after being homeless for 6 months.